alanmatzumiya/Paper/Fisher_Stochastic/README.md

 The folder called 'Generated_Data' contains the data produced in the simulation given by the code 'main.py'.
 For more information about the data read 'README.md' that is contained in this folder.

 The folder called 'Figures' contains the figures produced by the Python codes 'make_graphs.py' and 'Graphics.py'

+The Python code 'main.py' returns the discretization of space and time; also returns the numerical approximations for the initial conditions (1) and (2), and the distances between them using the norm established in the paper.